-- 1) The student is entitled to inspect and discuss his test together with the examiner, and the examiner is to explain the assessment. - 2) If there is no collective discussion of the test, then a student may submit a request to the examiner for an individual discussion within ten days after publication of the results.
-The individual discussion must take place no later than five working days prior to the next test opportunity. - 3) The discussion must take place no later than five weeks after the publication of the test results, but at least five working days prior to the next test opportunity, in the presence of the examiner or a designated substitute. - 4) The student has a right to inspect his assessed work for a period of two years following the assessment.
+- 1) The student is entitled to inspect and discuss his test together with the examiner, and the examiner is to explain the assessment. - 2) If there is no collective discussion of the test, then a student may submit a request to the examiner for an individual discussion within ten (10) days after publication of the results.
+The individual discussion must take place no later than five (5) working days prior to the next test opportunity.

+- 3) The discussion must take place no later than five (5) weeks after the publication of the test results, but at least five (5) working days prior to the next test opportunity, in the presence of the examiner or a designated substitute. - 4) The student has a right to inspect his assessed work for a period of two (2) years following the assessment. - 5) The student may not make duplicates or copies of the test materials in any way during the inspection of his work, unless specified differently by the responsible examiner.